unixpickle/godsalg/README.md

 # Abstract

-I want to see if I can use identification trees to solve the Rubik's cube optimally.
+I am going to try to come up with God's algorithm for the Rubik's cube.